mcfnord/rml/src/televised.md

 Being out on bail is surreal.
 Being on bail for a speech crime was another level.
 Anything I said anywhere could be used against me.

-When Mark Lindquist came into my life,, I was recovering from the most enormous blow of my life.
-He piled a lot of pain on top.
-It was impersonal pain, the fear of the state's awesome power to accuse and incarcerate.
-Don't underestimate the power of accusations to fuck up your life.
-I lost a valuable job lead because the recruiter had seen the television news.
-(The press had a right to film me, but Lindquist violated three rules governing prosecutors with his contributions.)
-The deputy prosecutor would show up unprepared for hearings, forcing us to reschedule.
+I think as the deputy prosecutor realized his case was goofy, the plan changed to stalling. the deputy prosecutor would show up unprepared for hearings, forcing us to reschedule.

 Eventually I got back to the singing groups Emily and I enjoyed before I moved to Tacoma.
 It was so strange to feel safe and respected in Seattle again, while shuttling to Tacoma to face down the intransigence of the prosecuting attorney, and endless dishonest schemes employed in the custody dispute.

-It became a double life for a while.
+For a while, I seemed to have a double life.

 # See Before my verdict

-As it happens, my parents are Pierce County Democrats since forever.
+My parents are Pierce County Democrats since forever.
 The day before my verdict, we attended a Dem fundraiser in downtown Tacoma.
-By pure luck, my assigned seat faced Mark.
-What a surreal moment that was for me.
+By pure luck, my assigned seat faced Mark Lindquist.
+What a surreal evening that was for me.
 He rode his phone all evening long.
 What a bizarre and insulting argument he made to our state's Supreme Court, that the ownership of the phone was a loophole in our laws governing public officials.
 I never asked any judge to believe something so outrageous.
 He spent tax funds lavishly on his ridiculous position while my family spent painfully to counter his ridiculous claim that I should be